securitytxt/security-txt/draft-foudil-securitytxt.md

 to limit the vulnerability information being published in order to prevent future attacks.

-If this field indicates a web URL, then it MUST begin with "https://" (as per section 2.7.2 of {{!RFC7230}}).
+If this field indicates a web URI, then it MUST begin with "https://" (as per section 2.7.2 of {{!RFC7230}}).

 Example: